polae/flet-route-async/README.md

 # <img src="https://s3.us-west-2.amazonaws.com/polae.io/static/polae_logo_text_label_white_256.png"  width="48">  Multipage async Flet app

-## flet-route-async
+## This Repo: flet-route-async
 This is a working project template for Flet using [its new FastAPI engine](https://flet.dev/blog/flet-for-fastapi) and [flet-route](https://github.com/saurabhwadekar/flet_route) for async routing.

-It sets up the FletFastAPI app with its assets directory, so you can store and use static files.
+It sets up the FletFastAPI flet app server with its assets directory, so you can store and use static files, and load fonts, etc.

 The code has been formatted using the default settings in [Black](https://black.readthedocs.io/en/stable/#).